Federko/brawler-client/README.md

 * Tooling: Import an FBX and generate a Prefab
 * Lobby+Audio: player registration (canvas), register webcam shot and microphone

+Notes:

+20170320 Enforce the usage of substance materials, the assets importer should take the .sbsar file as input

 (sprint meeting)